 While the physical symptoms of a prescription opiate addiction will be similar to any other opiate use, there are other signs you can look for as well that are specific to prescription substance use.
 This includes visiting multiple doctors to get prescriptions and frequently losing (apparently) prescriptions.
 Why is this behavior indicative of addiction?
 Because it allows the user to access more drugs without friends, family, and doctors suspecting the addictive behavior.

-How Does Prescription Drug Addiction Happen?
+How Does Prescription Opiate Addiction Happen?

 Most often, a person will become addicted to a prescription opiate after taking it for a legitimate medical reason, usually for pain management.
 Opiates are powerful drugs, make excellent pain killers, and they create a sense of calm and euphoria, but they are also highly addictive.